codingABI/HPProBook450G10HighStand/README.md

 I used brass tubes with a length of 26cm, but you can use other lengths.
 The threaded rods are sticked in the brass tubes.

+If the threaded rods do not fit through the three holes in a 3d print side parts after printing, the hole should be re-drilled with a 3.0 mm drill bit.

 The M3 nuts on
 - the left side will be pressed in the place holders of the [3d left side print](STL/HPProBook450G10HighStandLeftSide.stl) ![Nut in left side](assets/images/NutInLeftSide.jpg)
 - the right side will be pressed the place holders of the three [3d knob prints](STL/HPProBook450G10HighStandKnob.stl) ![Nut in knob](assets/images/NutInKnob.jpg)